 - Provide a valid info.yaml file.

-It is recommended to use either an ApplicationManagerWindow or a QtObject as the root of your QML application.
-This is especially important, if you expect similar behavior in single- and multi-process mode.
-If a QtObject is used, visible base elements should still be ApplicationManagerWindows.
-Nevertheless other root elements are supported for convenience, as well.
-Here are a few things to consider:
+It's recommended to use either an ApplicationManagerWindow or a QtObject as the root of your QML application.
+This is especially important if you require similar behavior in single-process and multi-process mode.
+If you use a QtObject, any visible base elements should still be ApplicationManagerWindows.
+Nevertheless, other root elements are supported for convenience, as well.

-- Only ApplicationManagerWindows support window properties that are shared between the System-UI and the client applications.
+- Only ApplicationManagerWindows support window properties that are shared between the System UI and the client applications.

-Recursively finding and parsing
+Finding and and parsing

-The integration will add an additional
+The integration adds an additional

 TEMPLATE = aux FILES += info.yaml \ icon.png \ Main.qml app.files = $$FILES app.path = /apps/com.example.application INSTALLS += app

-In addition add the following two lines to provide the install location to the packaging step and to load the actual qmake integration.
+In addition add the following two lines to provide the install location to the packaging step and to load the qmake integration.

 AM_PACKAGE_DIR = $$app.path load(am-app)

-For more complex apps, where you need to deploy a C++ based QML plugin in addition to your QML content, you need to split your app into multiple folders and project files.
-One folder for the QML part, another one for the C++ plugin and a SUBDIRS project to glue them together.
+For complex applications, where you need to deploy a C++ based QML plugin in addition to your QML content, you must split your app into multiple folders and project files.
+One folder for the QML part, another one for the C++ plugin, and a

 AM_MANIFEST = $$PWD/app/info.yaml AM_PACKAGE_DIR = /apps/com.example.application load(am-app)